Skip to content

 --hostname <name> SIPI_HOSTNAME localhost Public DNS hostname

---keepalive <sec> SIPI_KEEPALIVE 5 HTTP keep-alive timeout in seconds
+--keepalive <sec> SIPI_KEEPALIVE 5 HTTP keep-alive timeout in seconds (now enforced server-side)

 --maxpost <size> SIPI_MAXPOSTSIZE 300M Maximum POST upload size